 Think of it this way: most people value the same basic human needs (in addition to an endless list of more specific things that make you who you are): human connection and a sense of purpose.
 When you are unable to resist your urges to pick up your phone, open your laptop, or turn on the TV, you are sucked out of the present moment.
 The more your life becomes virtual instead of real-time, the less you are able to make investments into the things you value.
 Beyond holding you back from growth, your internet and/or video game use may be causing you real harm and holding you back from things that are important to you.
 For example, the time you spend distracted may be hurting your productivity at work, school, or home, or causing problems in your relationships.
 If you relate to this, it might be worth paying attention to how much “screen time” you’re enduring.

 If you are interested in making a change, specialists at any of our locations in the Metro Detroit area are here to help.
 Our qualified and effective therapists have night and weekend availability for your convenience.
-Verify your insurance and schedule an appointment online, or call 800-693-1916 to make an appointment.
+Schedule an appointment online, or call 800-693-1916.
 Browse therapists on our website, or leave it to our trained office staff to match you with a therapist who specializes in your requested problem area(s).

 Note: It may be the case that chronic overworking, gambling, shopping, and/or watching pornography better explain your online habits instead of internet use.
 Regardless, specialists at Great Lakes Psychology Group have the training and tools to help.